 The action plan for the development of a network of marine protected areas (MPAs) in the Northern Shelf Bioregion is a collaborative partnership between the Government of Canada, the Province of British Columbia and First Nations.
 The action plan supports implementation of the Reconciliation Framework Agreements.
 The MPA Network zones have been organized into three implementation categories with category 1 zones targeted for establishment by 2025.
-A What We Heard report, based on the public engagement sessions in fall 2022, will be released this fall.
+The What We Heard report summarizes feedback from the public on the policy direction presented in the Coastal Marine Strategy for British Columbia Policy Intentions Paper.
 While detailed management plans for individual MPAs within the network remain in the planning phase, the Secretariat follows the process in relation to network's overlap with FISS (see Fig. 2).
-Proposed extension of the network covers 29 FISS stations.